By: Ashley Walker

 Lastly, The All-On-4 implant replaces a full jawline of teeth.
 Unlike dentures, the All-On-4 is not removable and does not need adhesive to be anchored down.
 The All-On-4 implant anchors the full jawline of teeth with four implants placed into the jaw bone.
 Where dentures have been known to irritate gums as well as cause difficulty eating, the All-On-4 does not place unnecessary pressure on the gums and functions as your natural teeth.
 With dentures, many patients experience sagging jaws caused by the loss of bone.
 Once all the teeth are removed; there is nothing to keep the bone active, eventually causing the jaw line to crash.
 The All-On-4 makes maintaining your jaw structure easy!
 Just as a single implant and implant bridge, the All-On-4 continues to keep your jawbone active and strong so there is no chance of bone resorption.

-If we were to compare all the above options, dental implants are an easier and more conducive option.
+If we were to compare all the above options, dental implants would be the most convenient and pain-free option.
 Not worrying about your restoration treatment failing or falling out can make a devastating situation a little more comfortable.
 Not only are dental implants convenient, but they are all around better for your overall health.
 If you are considering different restoration options, the one question you must consider is, “Am I looking for something permanent, or am I looking for something to last me for now?”
 Invest in your oral health and don’t settle for the cheaper option, take a path that is going to change your life.